Mahlet-Inc/hobbits/docs/index.md

 The core library's main purpose is to provide useful tools and abstractions for the plugin implementations.
-This includes ways of accessing and operating on packed bits, and partial implementations of common plugin types (e.g. displays that show zoomable characters,) among other conveniences.
+This includes ways of accessing and operating on packed bits, ways of drawing common display primitives, and other conveniences.

 The core library also contains useful capabilities for managing the integration of different plugins in a sensible way.
-The Hobbits GUI relies heavily on these default integration managers, and as a result is less than 1000 lines of code.
+The Hobbits GUI relies heavily on these default integration managers, and as a result is fairly compact.
 Other applications would be able to similarly leverage the core library, so custom Hobbits command line utilities and processing servers could feasibly be created (or added to existing programs) in a matter of hours rather than days/weeks.

 ### Templates